Frequently Asked Questions

 - If your team or event has scheduled a collection day, often called "bank day," you may turn in everything you've collected on that day.

 - You may hold on to all donations collected and turn them in on the day of your walk event.
-Please make checks payable to: "Crohn’s & Colitis Foundation" and be sure to add participant/team to be credited with your donation
+Please make checks payable to: "Crohn’s & Colitis Foundation" and be sure to add participant/team in the memo or an included note to be credited with your donation

 How can my company match my funds?